A list of all characters who appear in the three Assassin's Creed: Chronicles games.

 - Papa Wolf:

-- He kills a Sergei, a fellow Assassin, who threatened his son if Nikolai did not come back to the Assassins to answer some questions.
+- He kills Sergei, a fellow Assassin, who threatened his son if Nikolai did not come back to the Assassins to answer some questions.

 - Professional Killer: Like most Assassins.